So You Want a Border Collie but You Don’t Have a Yard?

 You and your family must accept being followed around the house wherever you go, including the bathroom.
 So if you don’t like anyone watching you in the shower or on the toilet, you’ll have to get over it.
 Hopefully, you won’t mind waking up to a snout not a half inch from your own belonging to your biggest fan.

 Border’s DO NOT do well staying outside, in general.
 They are highly emotional and need to be with their family members.
 As I’ve pointed out, they will often sleep in the room of the youngest member of the family, or the child that spends the most time with them.
 The former more often, regardless of time spent.
-This is usually true even if adults feed them, take them out and do everything for them.
+This is usually true even if adults feed them, take them out, and do everything for them.
 They will still want to be with the kids and sleep with the kids.
 They may be loyal to an adult until nighttime when they will retire to where the children sleep.

-Most BC’s don’t mind getting dirty and wet, so if you have mud and water puddles or a pool about, expect to be hosing them down and giving them a bath from time to time, because you cannot leave them outside unless you’re staying out there with them.
+Most BC’s don’t mind getting dirty and wet, so if you have mud and water puddles or a pool about, expect to be hosing them down and bathing them from time to time, because you cannot leave them outside unless you’re staying out there with them.
 They usually like to be cold and will hang in front of the fan or AC or on the cold tile floor when they can.
 I say “most” because I currently have an 8-month-old border that won’t go out in the rain unless he has to do his duty reeeeeally bad and he doesn’t like cold weather either.
-I can go outside when it’s rainy and cold and he will stay inside and watch me unless I call him.
+I can go outside when it’s rainy and cold, and he will stay inside and watch me unless I call him.
 Very unusual but fortunately we live in California.
 When I say they are all different, I'm really serious.

 Your dog will outsmart you from time to time.
 At first, you will think its only coincidence.
 Later you will accept it as intentional.
 If you are as smart of a human as your Border is a dog, you will utilize this intelligence.

 If you want a K-9 super-athlete to play Frisbee, fetch and spend time training to do miraculous things, putting every other dog to shame, there is probably no other dog for you.
 However, there are exceptions to this.
 Although it’s rare, there is the occasional Border Collie that doesn’t want to play and will just lay down after about 5 minutes.
-Generally this is because the owner has always done the same thing since he was a pup and now someone is trying to change the routine.
+Generally, this is because the owner has always done the same thing since he was a pup, and now someone is trying to change the routine.
 However, as a precaution, be sure to take them to the Vet for a checkup, just in case it’s a heart issue or something serious.

 Borders are so smart and so emotional, that most of them will fight their own instincts to fit in with their family and the family lifestyle as they grow into adulthood.
-Even if it means not getting all the exercise they prefer or having the responsibilities that they crave.
+Even if it means not getting all the exercise, they prefer or having the responsibilities that they crave.
 If their owners like sitting around watching TV, you will find their Border Collie can be content doing that too.

 Some Borders are perfectly happy to lie around the house and sleep all day like a cat, as long as they can be with their owner or family.
 Staying near their family, keeping an eye on the house, becomes their job.
 This is not good for them mentally or physically, and I would never recommend such a life for a dog, but it does show the importance of a BC’s relationships over their own instincts and needs.